 It’s important to remember to diversify across industries and geographies, too.
 You could invest in an ETF, some corporate bonds, and a stock or two that are all related to the tech sector — and while your assets are diversified, they could all be susceptible to volatility in that sector.
 Same goes for diversifying across locations.
 A mix of investments that span different geographical areas and countries can help spread your risk even further.

 If diversifying and managing your portfolio sounds like too much work, research, or upkeep, you don’t have to do it alone.
-With a cash-enhanced Managed Portfolio from Ally Invest, we’ll build a diversified portfolio for you and automatically rebalance it so your allocation stays in line with your goals.
+With a cash-enhanced Robo Portfolio from Ally Invest, we’ll build a diversified portfolio for you and automatically rebalance it so your allocation stays in line with your goals.
 Plus, with the 30% cash buffer, a portion of your portfolio will always be cash — further reducing your risk during volatility.

 Don’t wait to diversify.